 When you file for divorce, you’ll list details regarding your desire to end your marriage.
 There can be some grounds that put one party more at fault than the other for the need to end the union.
 A judge may determine levels of bias, especially if one spouse’s actions directly hurt the other.
 This is common with cases of adultery if it led to the end of the marriage.

 Being able to identify and prove any grounds that apply to your situation is critical to ensure an advantageous outcome for you.

 Turn to a Reliable Georgia Divorce Lawyer

-Gentry Law Firm can help you determine the proper grounds to list in your divorce complaint and will help you gather the evidence you need.
+Gentry Law Firm and our Marietta family lawyers help you determine the proper grounds to list in your divorce complaint and will help you gather the evidence you need.
 The team at Gentry Law knows it isn’t a light decision to get a divorce, and they’re ready to assist you in your needs.